bandprotocol/bandchain-docs-archived/docs/integration-tools/cw-band/example.md

 ### Lottery

-Lottery dApp is one of the use cases that can do with CW-Band using the pull model to get the winning number when it reaches the end of the period to find the winner.
+Lottery dApp is one of the use cases that can do with cw-band using the pull model to get the winning number when it reaches the end of the period to find the winner.